alexsgi/informatikprojekt/README.md

 ## How to play

 Use the space bar to jump.
 Collect coins and don't hit the enemies or obstacles!
 Did you find the hidden cheat?
+(While playing you can hit the highscore lable with the curser several times, which will activate the secret cheat.
+Now, hitting a cactus is not deadly any more!)

 ## Additional information